fbusching/twitterbots.md/first_draft.md

 After you have an acount, you can make an app with twitter. you can go here, to apps.twitter.com <https://twitter.com/login?redirect_after_login=https%3A%2F%2Fdeveloper.twitter.com%2Fapps>, to build an application for your bot.
 Click the create new app button and it will pull up a new menu.

-Give it the same name as your acount and a short description. give the app a name. leave the callback url section empty. it wiil be he last step while making the app.
+Give it the same name as your acount and a short description. give the app a name.

 ## Completing the app setup
 your app will have 3 tabs at the top of its menu.
-Detail, keys/access tokens, and permissions. go to the keys/access tokens tab and click the "create my access token". this will give you 4 random codes called the consumer key, access token, consumer secret, and the access token. make sure it will be easy for you to find that pagefor later
+Detail, keys/access tokens, and permissions. go to the keys/access tokens tab and click the "create my access token". this will give you 4 random codes called the consumer key, access token, consumer secret, and the access token. make sure it will be easy for you to find that page for later.

-to find get your callback
+## putting the bot to work
+the next step wold be to go to labnol.org/bots:<https://script.google.com/macros/s/AKfycbwWSRgdQ7ji6TH1njlimjZiM81M7MdHA34BliELlrANouhfIBXz/exec>